cinasina/PhoneAuthDjango/README.md

-# Django Phone-Based Authentication
+# PhoneAuthDjango

-A secure and scalable authentication system built with Django and Django REST Framework, designed for phone number-based user registration and login.
-It supports OTP verification, password setting, and user info completion, with IP-based rate limiting to prevent abuse.
-This API can be used across various platforms, including web, mobile, and desktop applications.
+A sample authentication system built with Django and Django REST Framework, demonstrating phone number-based user registration and login.
+It includes OTP verification, password setup, user info collection, and JWT authentication.
+This project is suitable for demonstration or learning purposes and can be integrated into various platforms like web or mobile applications.

 ## Features